rtaibah/jekyll-blog/_posts/blog/2009-12-01-linux-could-look-like-windows-if-it-wanted-to.md

 title: "Linux Could Even Look Like Windows If It Wanted To"
 author: rami
 layout: linuxologist
-permalink: /2009/01/12/linux-could-look-like-windows-if-it-wanted-to
 category: [Blog]
 tags: [eye-candy,linux]
-summary: "I know, I know, why would you want to do that?
-Well maybe so you can trick your mother into thinking she’s on Windows and save yourself the obligatory bi-yearly tune-up.
-Or maybe you want to ease your friend into a Linux conversion.
-Or maybe just because “why not?”"

 ---